-If you feel you have a daughter that needs our help, we would like to speak with you.
+If you feel you have a child that needs our help, we would like to speak with you.
 Please call us so we can have a meaningful conversation about your concerns, your child's needs and how our program can help.
 877-820-5050

 Here are a few Warning Signs that indicate the need for intervention:

-Does your daughter treat you with disrespect?
+Does your child treat you with disrespect?

-Has your relationship with your daughter deteriorated?
+Has your relationship with your child deteriorated?

-Has your daughter struggled with peer relationships?
+Has your child struggled with peer relationships?